milvus-io/milvus/docs/design_docs/datanode_recovery_design_0513_2021.md

 keep the vchannel states update.

-## Some of the following interface/proto designs are outdate, will be updated soon
+## Some of the following interface/proto designs are outdated, will be updated soon

 ### 1. DataNode no longer interacts with Etcd except service registering

 #### DataCoord rather than DataNode saves binlog paths into Etcd

    ![datanode_design](graphs/datanode_design_01.jpg)